A lot of people really struggle with depression and S.A.D during the winter months, which means practising self care is a must!

-It can be hard to know where to start though, especially when it’s dark for most of the day and the weather is so wet even a duck wouldn’t love it.
+It can be really hard to know where to start though, especially when it’s dark for most of the day and the weather leaves a lot to be desired.

-Because let’s face it: what better way is there to spend a cold day than curled up all toasty and warm in your thickest duvet while it’s freezing cold outside?
+Because let’s face it; what better way is there to spend a cold day than curled up all toasty and warm, in your thickest duvet, while it’s freezing cold outside?

 Curl up with a good book and a hot drink

-I hardly ever get the chance to bake these days, but I’m planning on getting some basic ingredients in so that when I actually do have some free time I won’t be put off by the fact I don’t have anything in to bake with.
+I hardly ever get the chance to bake these days, but I’m planning on getting some basic ingredients in so that when I actually do have some free time, I won’t be put off by the fact I don’t have anything in to bake with.

 Watch the world go by

-I might be alone in this one but I love to just sit and watch the world go by.
+This might just be something me and my mum enjoy doing, but I love to just sit and watch the world go by.
 There doesn’t even really need to be anything happening, I just find sitting in silence so relaxing.

 Batch write blog posts